AlchemicSH/AlchemicSH.github.io/README.md

 ## Sehan Lee's Web Site Project

-It's just Blog Site for Me.
+It's just a Blog Site for Me.

 Have a nice day. :-)